 All that was just a maneuver to wave off protests and was soon forgotten, of course.
 RIOC instead diddled along, leaving it off agenda after agenda, until weariness set in.

 In the end, Judy Berdy was left alone to make a case against it.
 Berdy is president of the Roosevelt Island Historical Society, and she believes the sign detracts from the historically significant Tram Plaza kiosk.

 While Berdy made her case, rather than listen respectfully, Rosenthal interrupted her in mid-sentence with an irrelevant comment about income.
 Board member David Kraut, from his seat at the table, snorted indecipherable snark.

 Kramer stood by, grinning.

-Vicki Feinmel got the last word.
+Vicki Feinmel got the last word on the big red RI sign.
 Why, she asked the board, let residents think their input matters “when RIOC’s going to do whatever it wants anyway?”

 It was a good question.